So, What Is Cosmetic Dentistry?

 - Teeth whitening – Have you ever seen the commercial with the slogan “if you’re not whitening, you’re yellowing?”
 Well, it’s true.
 Many things stain our teeth including the food we eat, drinks like coffee and tea and especially, tobacco products.
 Our teeth go from the bright, pearly white of our youth to becoming yellowish-brown.
 This is not an attractive look!
 There are many over-the-counter whiteners, but these do not replace the results you get with the advanced technology used in a dentist’s office for whitening.

 - Alignments – If you have crooked teeth, an overbite or an underbite, aligners can help to reshape the position of your teeth so that they are straight and evenly spaced.
 Braces are commonly used in teens, but adults often choose products like Invisalign, clear aligners that are less noticeable than regular braces.
+In addition, adults prefer invisalign braces as it is comfortable and can be removed for eating, brushing, and cleaning.
 Some people need braces to fix problems that the crooked teeth are causing while others choose to get them for the sole purpose of perfecting their teeth.

 - Bonding – Sometimes the unforeseen happens and we end up with a cracked, chipped or stained tooth.
 Dental bonding is similar to a filling but is tooth-colored so that the appearance of your tooth does not change when the bonding is applied.
 The resin used in bonding can also be used to fill in gaps between the teeth and to reshape irregular teeth in a process called tooth contouring.
 The bonding material is directly applied to the tooth and shaped to form a natural looking smile.